John Hartford: Final years and legacy

 innovation, new grass to bluegrass to old-time, television to radio, river to shore, aging musicians to hippies.
 Goethe may have been the last person to know everything worth knowing, but John Hartford tried."
 Hartford also provided voice acting for the Ken Burns' documentary series Baseball and The Civil War.

 From the 1980s onwards, Hartford had non-Hodgkins lymphoma.
 He died of the disease at Centennial Medical Center in Nashville, on June 4, 2001, at age 63.
 He is interred at Spring Hill Cemetery in Nashville, Tennessee.
 Hartford was given a star on the St. Louis Walk of Fame in honor of his work.
 He also was given a posthumous president's award by the Americana Music Association in September 2005.
 The annual John Hartford Memorial Festival was held in southern Indiana from 2011 to 2019 and in 2022.

 Hartford acknowledged that the royalties he earned from "Gentle" allowed him to live the life he wanted as a musician, author, folklorist and steamboat pilot.
 The Financial Times commented that "his song about freedom ensured his own freedom."

 Personal life

-Hartford was initially married to Betty and later to Marie, who survived him.
-He has a son and daughter.
+Hartford was initially married to Betty.
+The couple divorced in 1970, and he was later married to Marie, who survived him.
+He had a son and daughter.